 The trail is in a tsunami zone.

-The trail is tough to hike as its often slippery, muddy and in poor shape – and there are over 100 ladders to climb!
+The West Coast Trail is also tough to hike as its often slippery, muddy and in poor shape – and there are over 100 ladders to climb!
 This might be a positive for people who want to test their mettle.
 For people with back, knee or ankle problems it can be a tough go.
 Don’t forget the hiking poles.

 There are long sections when beach walking is an option – and a preferable one to walking in the forest.
 But it’s the tides that are going to dictate what you can do.